jeremiasivan/SimNOW/README.md

 # SimNOW

-**SimNOW (Simulation Non-Overlapping Windows)** is an R pipeline to assess the accuracy of non-overlapping windows analysis in simulated phylogenetic studies.
-It consists of two main steps: sequence simulation and non-overlapping window analyses using one fixed window size and/or variable window sizes.
+**SimNOW (Simulation Non-Overlapping Windows)** is an R pipeline to assess the accuracy of non-overlapping windows approach in simulated phylogenetic studies.
+It starts with sequence simulation, followed by non-overlapping window analyses using fixed window sizes and/or variable window sizes.
 It is mainly developed and tested using MacOS and Linux, so there might be incompatibilities using Windows.

 > [!NOTE]
 > The stepwise non-overlapping window analyses have been moved to <a href="https://github.com/jeremiasivan/StepwiseNOW"><b>StepwiseNOW (Stepwise Non-Overlapping Windows)</b></a>.
 The codes are also archived at `archive-empirical` branch.